williamskasady/sample-web/README.md

-a clone web of instagram fot practiving code html, css, js
+a clone web of instagram for practiving code html, css, js